 Died aged c.
 64

-George Stephen Kemble (21 April 1758 – 5 June 1822) was a successful theatre manager, British actor, writer, and a member of the famous Kemble family.
-He was born in Kington, Herefordshire, the second son of Roger Kemble, brother of Charles Kemble, John Philip Kemble and Sarah Siddons.
-He married prominent actress Elizabeth Satchell (1783).
+George Stephen Kemble (21 April 1758 – 5 June 1822) was a successful English theatre manager, actor, and writer, and a member of the famous Kemble family.
+He was born in Kington, Herefordshire, one of 13 siblings and the second son of Roger Kemble and Sarah "Sally" Ward.
+His siblings included Charles Kemble, John Philip Kemble and Sarah Siddons.
+He and his brothers were raised in their father's Catholic faith; his sisters were raised in their mother's Protestant faith.
+George Kemble wed prominent actress Elizabeth Satchell (1783).
 His niece was the actress and abolitionist Fanny Kemble.
-His daughter Francis Kemble married Richard Arkwright junior's son Captain Robert Arkwright.
-Kemble's son Henry was also an actor.DbPedia
+His daughter Frances Kemble was a music composer who was a favourite of Sir Walter Scott.
+She married Capt.
+Robert Arkwright., son of Richard Arkwright Jr. Kemble's son Henry was also an actor.DbPedia

 Commemorated on 2 plaques